DougTrajano/ToChiquinho/docs/dataset/data-pipeline.md

 ## Filtering

-We want to filter out comments that are not relevant to the toxicity detection using the following criteria:
+We want to filter out comments that are not relevant to the scope of the dataset.

 - Comments must be in Portuguese.
 - Comments that have one or more related keywords.
-- Comments that have more than 50% of confidence score in [[Perspective API](https://www.perspectiveapi.com/)]{Perspective API is the product of a collaborative research effort by Jigsaw and Google's Counter Abuse Technology team.}.

 ## Privacy

 We will apply some privacy policies to the comments collected from each source directly in the ingestion pipeline.

-- Remove usernames, user ids, and other information that can be used to identify the user.
+- User mentions were replaced with the word "@USER".
+- URLs were replaced with the word "URL".